-# Webhook Batch Sizes and Projections
+Webhook Batch Sizes and Projections

 Generally speaking, four events are recorded for each message: injection, delivery, open and click (more are possible depending on if a given user clicks or opens a message multiple times and if the message is not delivered on the first attempt).
 For projecting how many events you expect during any given time period, we suggest a rough multiplier of 2.5 of your outgoing message volume.
 For example, if you inject 100,000 messages in an hour, you can expect approximately 250,000 events during that period.
 (The exact number will vary based on whether or not engagement tracking is enabled, engagement rates, delivery rates, and so forth).

-# Webhook Batch Retry Logic
+Webhook Batch Retry Logic

 - A timeout for any particular batch posting attempt will occur after 10 seconds if the endpoint does not successfully accept a given batch.

-# Helpful Tips on Webhook Consumers
+Helpful Tips on Webhook Consumers for not losing data